Development of an efficient impurity solver in dynamical mean field theory for multi-band systems: The iterative perturbation theory combined with the parquet equations: introduction

 \section{introduction}

-Strongly correlated systems exhibit many exciting phenomena such as high-temperature superconductivity, metal-insulator transition, etc. However, it is difficult to understand these detailed mechanisms.
+Strongly correlated systems exhibit many exciting phenomena such as high-temperature superconductivity, metal-insulator transition and so on.
+However, these mechanisms cannot be understood in detail.
 These phenomena emerge in the region where both the perturbation expansions from the itinerant and localized pictures break down.
 In addition to this non-perturbative nature, we need to consider multi-orbital or multi-site degrees of freedom.
 Due to these complexities, these phenomena are still unresolved problems even though several decades have passed since their discovery.
-It is one of the central issues in the condensed matter physics to understand the strong correlation effects.
+It is one of the central issues in condensed matter physics to understand the strong correlation effects.

-The dynamical mean field theory~(DMFT)~\cite{RevModPhys.68.13} is one of the most powerful methods to study the strongly correlated systems.
+Dynamical mean field theory~(DMFT)~\cite{RevModPhys.68.13} is one of the most powerful methods to study the strongly correlated systems.
 DMFT is a method in which the lattice problem is solved non-perturbatively by mapping it onto an impurity problem.
 DMFT can treat the temporal fluctuation correctly and can connect the itinerant and localized limits smoothly.
 Although DMFT has these excellent features, it cannot describe the phenomena such as anisotropic superconductivity or pseudo gap since the spatial fluctuation is ignored.
-In order to resolve this problem, extensions which take into account the spatial fluctuation in DMFT have been developed~\cite{RevModPhys.77.1027,RevModPhys.90.025003}.
-Further, formalisms to combine DMFT with ab-initio methods are established, and so DMFT is nowadays applied to various realistic calculations.
+To resolve this problem, extensions which take into account the spatial fluctuation in DMFT were developed~\cite{RevModPhys.77.1027,RevModPhys.90.025003}.
+Further, formalisms to combine DMFT with {\it ab initio} methods were established, and so DMFT is nowadays applied to various realistic calculations.